 Located in the heart of the continent and housing the headquarters of the European Union and NATO in its capital, Belgium is a melting pot of influences from around the world.
-As a result, it is one of Europe's most diverse and fascinating countries.
+As a result, expats moving to Belgium will find that it is one of Europe's most diverse and fascinating countries.

 Belgium is rich in both cultural history and cultural pleasures.
 What wine is to France, beer is to Belgium.
-With a reputation for gastronomy and the greatest selection of the world’s finest brews, this eclectic nation is warm and welcoming to anyone planning to settle here.
+With a reputation for gastronomy and an outstanding selection of the world's finest brews, Belgium is a diverse nation that is warm and welcoming to anyone planning to settle here.

 Living in Belgium as an expat

-The country is, to a large extent, split between two dominant culture groups, the Flemings and the Walloons.
-The Flemish community is Dutch-speaking, mostly based in the north of the country and constitutes around half of the Belgian population.
-The French-speaking Walloons live in the south and east of the country and make up around a third of the populace.
-There is also a significant German-speaking population on the eastern border with Germany.
+To a large extent, the country is split between two dominant culture groups, the Flemings and the Walloons.
+The Flemish community is Dutch-speaking, primarily based in the north of the country in Flanders and constitutes around half of the Belgian population.
+The French-speaking Walloons live in the south and east of the country in Wallonia, making up around a third of the populace.
+There is also a smaller German-speaking population in the eastern part of the country, near the border with Germany.

-All three of these languages are officially recognised and, while they may be predominant in certain areas, the Belgian capital is bilingual by law.
+All three of these languages are officially recognised, and while they may be predominant in certain areas, the Belgian capital is legally bilingual.
 This infiltrates every aspect of daily life in Brussels, from street signs to business dealings.
-It's this unique mix of cultures that is one of the most challenging aspects to come to terms with, but also one of the most fascinating.
+This unique mix of cultures is one of the most challenging aspects to come to terms with but also one of the most interesting.

 Cost of living in Belgium